wp-plugins/arconix-shortcodes/readme.txt

 With this plugin you can easily add various kinds of boxes, buttons, tabs, accordions, unordered lists and more.
 Choose from the supplied options or add your own with a little CSS.

 = Features =
-* 8 style shortcodes (boxes, tabs, toggles, etc...)
+* 8 style shortcodes (accordions, boxes, tabs, toggles, etc...)
 * 5 utility shortcodes (login-logout, google-map, etc...)
 * Support for up to 5 columns